CATEGORY 3 - GENERAL FEATURES

 "In pSS, QoL has been found to be associated with fatigue, pain/articular involvement, ocular and oral involvement, pruritus, sexual dysfunction, impaired sleep, pulmonary manifestations, psychological dysfunction and impaired physical function.
 On the other hand, delayed diagnosis, protracted course of the disease, and the lack of social support are also causes of the decline in the quality of life in these patients" (169)

 For most Sjogren's patients, these invisible systemic features are the most devastating part of the disease.
 Kathy Hammitt of the Sjogren's Foundation wrote an excellent article about the impact of these features on function and quality of life.
-I highly recommend that patients read and share her article (161) as well as this recent study (169) with their rheumatologists and other clinicians.
+I highly recommend that patients read and share her article (161) with their rheumatologists and other clinicians.
 Click on the box that says "free to view" to print Kathy Hammitt's article.

 It is also important that rheumatologists and PCPs be familiar with the Sjogren's Foundaton Clinical Practice Guidelines for systemic management, including pain and fatigue.
 Please share them with your clinicians.